EmmaEwert/KITTY/docs/manual/tutorial.rst

 with anything at the target position.

 .. figure:: images/tutorial-collision.gif
+	:align: center

 	If you enter Play Mode now, the player character is no longer be able to pass through the tiles you defined collision shapes for in your tilesets.

 Occlusion with Tile Masks